elhoussine/elhoussine/README.md

 - 💼 &nbsp; Full Stack Software Engineer.
 - 💎 &nbsp; Exploring new technologies and developing web applications.
 - 🎓 &nbsp; Currently learning Python and improving in Data Structures and Algorithms.
-- 💡 &nbsp; Enthusiast in Blockchain, Machine Learning and Artificial Intelligence .
+- 💡 &nbsp; Enthusiastic about Blockchain, Machine Learning and Artificial Intelligence.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.

 <h3>🛠 Tech Stack</h3>